kyswtn/create-hcloud-nixos-snapshot/README.md

 Generated snapshot is intentionally as minimal as possible, and only allows [SSH with Public Key Authentication](https://www.ssh.com/academy/ssh/public-key-authentication).
 Once a machine has been provisioned based off the snapshot, use `nixos-rebuild` with `--target-host` to rebuild with desired new configuration.

 This script installs NixOS exactly how the official documentation guides you to.
 If [nixos-anywhere](https://github.com/nix-community/nixos-anywhere) or [nixos-infect](https://github.com/elitak/nixos-infect) is too overwhelming, this is for you.
 Until Hetzner [officially provides NixOS standard images](https://www.reddit.com/r/NixOS/comments/1desdbv/could_we_convince_hetzner_to_add_nixos_as_a), this script will be handy.
+Especially for those who don't want to maintain extra configurations.